pentesterhelper/advance-subdomain-scanner/README.md

-# Advance Subdomain Scanner 🔍
+# Enterprise Subdomain Discovery 🔍

 A fast, lightweight, and powerful subdomain scanner with a massive built-in wordlist of 822,822 potential subdomains.
 Perfect for security researchers, penetration testers, and system administrators.